sowmyathogiti/Healthify/README.md

-# Healthify-NWMSU
+# Healthify

 ## Statement Of Purpose:

 “Our vision is to make healthy living easy, fun, and affordable for all”.
-The Healthify-NWMSU app can incorporate data from thousands of third-party apps that are designed to promote healthier habits — everything from nutrition to meditation to fitness.
+The Healthify app can incorporate data from thousands of third-party apps that are designed to promote healthier habits — everything from nutrition to meditation to fitness.
 This app lets you keep all your health and fitness information under your control and in one place on your device.

 ## Overview:

-Healthify-NWMSU isn’t the only fitness app that helps users track their diet and weight, and set fitness goals, but it certainly sets itself apart with its unique features and offerings.
-The free-to-download Healthify-NWMSU app allows users to track calories, set fitness goals, manage group challenges, view data from past challenges, participate in challenges, and measure progress.
-With a large database of foods and syncing capabilities with the industry’s leading fitness trackers, Healthify-NWMSU helps users track their daily food intake and measure calories accurately.
+Healthify isn’t the only fitness app that helps users track their diet and weight, and set fitness goals, but it certainly sets itself apart with its unique features and offerings.
+The free-to-download Healthify app allows users to track calories, set fitness goals, manage group challenges, view data from past challenges, participate in challenges, and measure progress.
+With a large database of foods and syncing capabilities with the industry’s leading fitness trackers, Healthify helps users track their daily food intake and measure calories accurately.
 As there is a saying “An app a day keeps the doctor away” our app justify this saying.

 ### Repository Link:
-Main git repository ofour project is here [Healthify-NWMSU](https://github.com/sowmyathogiti/Healthify-NWMSU)
+Main git repository ofour project is here [Healthify](https://github.com/sowmyathogiti/Healthify-NWMSU)
 ### Hosted page link:
 Main hosted page link is here [web page](https://www.fluidui.com/editor/live/preview/cF9aYnZXOGhXVFhRMU4wZ05jZzZGdkY0c01mRDFkekdRYw==)
 ### Jira project link:
-The ticketing tool in this project is used here [Jira_Healthify-NWMSU](https://sowmyathogiti27.atlassian.net/jira/software/projects/HN/boards/2)
+The ticketing tool in this project is used here [Jira_Healthify](https://sowmyathogiti27.atlassian.net/jira/software/projects/HN/boards/2)

 ## User Roles